acgtic211/things-generator-front/README.md

 This is the most extensive part with the most options.
 When you select the “Generate Random Files” option, you will see several blocks:

 ##### 3.1.
 Generate Nodes.
-- Number of nodes**: Here you choose how many nodes you want to create (for example, “1”).
+- **Number of nodes**: Here you choose how many nodes you want to create (for example, “1”).
-- Generate Nodes” button**: Creates in the background the necessary folders and ‘nodes’ on the server.
+- **"Generate Nodes" button**: Creates in the background the necessary folders and ‘nodes’ on the server.
 - **Upload JSON files (custom TDs)**:
     - If you have JSON files on your computer (e.g. device descriptions that you created yourself), you can upload them here so that the system takes them into account when creating the files.
     - After uploading one or more files, the application will confirm if they have been uploaded correctly.